openedx/docs.openedx.org/source/educators/how-tos/course_development/create_library.rst

 .. tags:: educator, how-to

-Use :ref:`legacy content libraries<Content Libraries Overview:>` to build a pool of components that can be used in randomized assignments in your courses.
+Use :ref:`legacy content libraries<Content Libraries Overview>` to build a pool of components that can be used in randomized assignments in your courses.

 .. warning::